The-Animonculory/DogeCraft/RULES.md

 Keep the chat civil and appropriate for everyone.

-Continued unwanted behavior towards a player is not permitted.

 Being excessively rude or abusive towards another player is not allowed.

-Do not make any type of serious threat towards another player.

-Inappropriate builds are not allowed.

-Abusing a bug or a glitch in the server to gain an unfair advantage is prohibited.

 Using an alternate account to bypass a ban is not allowed.

 Do not use any form of automated programs or scripts.

 You are not allowed to advertise anything that is not related to the server.

-Lying to staff members is not allowed.

 Do not spam commands that negatively affect other players.